NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 (CNN)The NFL season is barely underway, but already the focus is being taken away from the field and directed at the sidelines.

-Colin Kaepernick started protesting racist police practices and behavior by sitting during the national anthem ahead of preseason games, but as the regular season starts, the stakes -- and his protest's visibility -- are that much higher.
+Colin Kaepernick started protesting what he says are racist police practices and behavior by sitting during the national anthem before the kickoffs of preseason games, but as the regular season starts, the stakes -- and his protest's visibility -- are that much higher.

-On the day when the country observed the 15th anniversary of the September 11 attacks, what was the reaction during the season-opening NFL games?
+On the day the country observed the 15th anniversary of the September 11 attacks, what was the reaction during the season-opening NFL games?

 Miami Dolphins @ Seattle Seahawks